grantlballard/tamuhack/index.md

 Thanks for visiting!

-If you have any questions or comments on anything I do feel free to contact me at: runner123g@tamu.edu
+If you have any questions or comments about anything feel free to contact me at: runner123g@tamu.edu